-1. Expand the scope of applicable persons: Foreigners obtaining permanent residence are now included to provide for their post-retirement lives after permanently residing in Taiwan (amending Article 7, Paragraph 1, Subparagraph 4)
+Expand the scope of applicable persons: Foreigners obtaining permanent residence are now included to provide for their post-retirement lives after permanently residing in Taiwan (amending Article 7, Paragraph 1, Subparagraph 4)

-Looking Forward 2.
-Expand the scope of availability for preferential tax treatment on pensions: Individuals running his/her own business, employers who engage in actual labor, and workers who were commissioned to perform may now enjoy preferential tax treatment for portions of income derived from their work that they voluntarily contribute to their pension accounts. (amending Article 14, Paragraph 3)

-- 3. Opening a dedicated account for pension that is protected from seizure: To protect the worker's right to request a one-time payout of his/her pension, they are now afforded the same rights as workers receiving monthly pension payouts and may open up a dedicated pension savings account that is protected from being used as an offset, seized, provided as collateral to secure a debt or as a target for compulsory enforcement. (amending Article 29, Paragraph 2) - 4.
-Extended duration for right by a worker's survivors or designated persons to claim the pension: The right of a worker's survivors or designated persons to claim pension from the pension account is increased from five years to ten years. (amending Article 28, Paragraph 4) - 5.
-Strengthen protections for labor creditors: - Business entities who have been fined or ordered to make a late penalty for violations of the Act shall have their names, the names of their owners or principal entity, the name of the responsible person, the date of the sanctions, the provision violated and the sanctioned amounts publicly disclosed.(new Article 53-1) - If the business entity fails to pay the pension or late penalty, and its assets are insufficient to cover such payments, its responsible person or representative shall be liable for the payment. (new Article 54-1) - Pension and late payments have priority over ordinary debts. (new Article 56-1) - The debt release rules, such as the reorganization provisions under the Company Act, the settlement provisions in the Consumer Debt Cleanup Regulations, the bankruptcy provisions in the Bankruptcy Act, shall not apply to labor pensions. (new Article 56-2) - 6.
-Increased penalties: The fine for failure to make the old system (Labor Standards Act-based) pension payments, the severance payments under both the old and the new systems shall be raised from under NT\$250,000 to between NT\$300,000 and NT\$1,500,000. (new Article 45-1) - 7.
-Coordination with Executive Yuan Reorganization: The supervision and administration of the labor pension fund is now handled by the Ministry of Labor, while the Bureau of Labor Funds under the Ministry of Labor is responsible for the investment/management of the fund. (amending Article 4 and Article 33, Paragraph 2)

-Supervisory/administrative personnel whose monthly wages exceed NT\$150,000 shall be considered workers defined under Article 84-1 of the Labor Standards Act.
+INDEX 2019 AUSTRALIA CHINA CHINA HONG KONG HONG KONG INDIA INDONESIA JAPAN MALAYSIA JAPAN MALAYSIA MALAYSIA NEW ZAALAND SINGAPORE SINGAPORE SINGAPORE SINGAPORE SINGAPORE SINGAPORE SINGAPORE SINGAPORE INGREA SRI LANKA TAIWAN TAIWAN IHAILAND JUETNAM P P P P LOOKING BACK P P P P P P TAIWAN 15 MAY 2019 Expand the scope of availability for preferential tax treatment on pensions: Individuals running his/her own business, employers who engage in actual labor, and workers who were commissioned to perform may now enjoy preferential tax treatment for portions of income derived from their work that they voluntarily contribute to their pension accounts. (amending Article 14, Paragraph 3) Opening a dedicated account for pension that is protected from seizure: To protect the worker's right to request a one-time payout of his/her pension, they are now afforded the same rights as workers receiving monthly pension payouts and may open up a dedicated pension savings account that is protected from being used as an offset, seized, provided as collateral to secure a debt or as a target for compulsory enforcement. (amending Article 29, Paragraph 2) Extended duration for right by a worker's survivors or designated persons to claim the pension: The right of a worker's survivors or designated persons to claim pension from the pension account is increased from five years to ten years. (amending Article 28, Paragraph 4) Strengthen protections for labor creditors: Business entities who have been fined or ordered to make a late penalty for violations of the Act shall have their names, the names of their owners or principal entity, the name of the responsible person, the date of the sanctions, the provision violated and the sanctioned amounts publicly disclosed.(new Article 53-1) If the business entity fails to pay the pension or late penalty, and its assets are insufficient to cover such payments, its responsible person or representative shall be liable for the payment, (new Article 54-1) Pension and late payments have priority over ordinary debts. (new Article 56-1) The debt release rules, such as the reorganization provisions under the Company Act, the settlement provisions in the Bankruptcy Act, shall not apply to labor pension.
+Good to know: follow developments Note changes: no action required Looking Back Looking TAIWAN 23 MAY 2019 Supervisory/administrative personnel whose monthly wages exceed NT\$150,000 shall be considered workers defined under Article 84-1 of the Labor Standards Act.
+Issued by: The Ministry of Labor Ref.
+No. Lao-Dong-Tiao-3-Zi-1080130514 Issue date: 23 May 2019 As the supervisory/administrative personnel who were hired by business units for handling management and administrative affairs at more than NT\$150,000 in monthly wages have considerable discretion in their working hours, to ensure that they may negotiate with their employer flexibilities in their working hours and other items so as to keep a smoothly operating employer-employee relationship, those personnel shall be considered as workers defined under Article 84-1 of the Labor Standards Act.